mspielberg/factorio-pipelayer/NOTES.md

-(DONE) invisible chest with item requests on 1st via aboveground if via or via ghost is mined, give items to player / spill to player location / set deconstruct order on invisible chest if via or via ghost is destroyed, destroy chest and its contents on tick, use pipes in chest to revive underground ghosts when all ghosts revived, destroy chest if empty, mark for deconstruction otherwise
+(DONE) invisible chest with item requests on 1st via aboveground if via or via ghost is mined, give items to player / spill to player location / set deconstruct order on invisible chest if via or via ghost is destroyed, destroy chest and its contents (DONE) on tick, use pipes in chest to revive underground ghosts (DONE) when all ghosts revived, destroy chest if empty, mark for deconstruction otherwise

-if item request proxy is mined, put any contents to player, or destroy destroy chest if empty, mark for deconstruction otherwise
+(DONE) if item request proxy is mined, put any contents to player, or destroy destroy chest if empty, mark for deconstruction otherwise

+# deconstruction

+when via is marked for deconstruction, mark underground pipes in same area for deconstruction when via is actually mined, destroy underground pipes and put them in a chest marked for deconstruction if via deconstruction is cancelled, cancel underground pipe deconstruction